claudinos/Quotes/README.md

 ### by **claudine umuhire**
 ## DESCRIPTION
 ### Quotes
-Webside app that helps you to share your lovely quotes and vote for a quote and you could also see in detail the name of a publisher of that quote
+Webside app that helps you to share your lovely quotes and Also a user has an option upvoting and downvoting for a quote based on their preference
 ## SETUP INSTALLATION REQUIRED
     *UBUNTU
     *VISIO CODE